Keegeey/you-missed-a-spot/README.md

 Experimenting with spotipy library

+## Currently implemented features:
-Currently finds and prints all songs in the user's playlists which are not in their Saved Songs.
+1. Finds all songs in the user's playlists which are not in their Liked Songs.
+2. Finds all songs in the user's Liked Songs which are not in any of their playlists.